haoheliu/AudioLDM/README.md

 # TODO

-- [ ] Update the checkpoint with more training steps.
+- [x] Update the checkpoint with more training steps.
+- [x] Update the checkpoint with more parameters (audioldm-l).
 - [ ] Add AudioCaps finetuned AudioLDM-S model
 - [x] Build pip installable package for commandline use
 - [x] Build Gradio web application